 There aren’t a lot of edgeless paddles out there for you to try.
 We’ve chosen the best among the lot.
 If after playing for a while you find that you can’t keep your paddle safe from scrapes, you could always add an edge guard.

 In the end, pickleball should be fun.
 Why let an edge get in the way of free and open play?
 Why not enjoy a larger surface area on which to receive the ball and send it off in style?
-Let us know which paddle you liked from our suggestions, and tell us about your experience of playing with them.
+Let us know which one of these best edgeless pickleball paddles you liked, and tell us about your experience of playing with them.